• Courses

 Test the setup

-Then enter URL of your website and also include several query parameters that you have excluded.
+Then, enter the URL of your website and include several query parameters that you have excluded.
 You can also include some parameter that should still be displayed in the reports.
 All query parameters should be connected with &.
 Example: yoursite.com?fbclid=12345&xyz=888.
 Click Connect.

 If everything is working fine, publish your GTM container by clicking the SUBMIT button and then completing all the other necessary steps.